IamLizu/pigLatin/README.md

-# pigLatin
-Pig Latin is a language game.
+Pig Latin is a language game, where you move the first letter of the word to the end and add "ay."
+So "Python" becomes "ythonpay."